 The newly established Direct Reporting Unit, Arlington National Cemetery, consists of both Arlington National Cemetery in Arlington, Virginia, and the Soldiers' and Airmen's Home National Cemetery (SAHNC) in Washington, D.C.
 The SAHNC is one of the country's oldest national cemeteries, marking the final resting place for more than 14,000 veterans, including those who fought in the Civil War.
-The SAHNC continues to offer a final resting place for residents of the Armed Forces Retirement Home - Washington.
+The SAHNC continues to offer a final resting place for residents of the Armed Forces Retirement Home (AFRH), where AFRH vacant land is being considered for possible expansion of that cemetery.